-The move will help the Township save in electricity costs, reduce carbon emissions and help make streets safer.
+The move helps the Township save in electricity costs, reduce carbon emissions and help make streets safer.
 LEDs can cut energy use and carbon emissions by up to 60 percent and can last years longer than traditional street lights.
 They also distribute light more consistently, with fewer dark spots, so streets are illuminated more evenly and less light is misdirected.
 LED street light costs have been dropping and efficiencies improving in recent years as the technology has become increasingly efficient.

-Converting all roadway and street lights to LED technology - Underway
+Converting all roadway and street lights to LED technology

-- Obtaining accurate GIS data for luminaires with GPS technology - **Complete
+- Obtaining accurate GIS data for luminaires with GPS technology

 - Optimizing benefits of the program with improved lighting